How Solar Street Lights Helped Electrify a Rural Village?

 LED Luminaire Provides light output; typically 150–200 lm/W

-Controller Manages voltage, current, and lighting logic
+Controller Manages charging, discharging, and lighting logic

-Why Solar Street Lights Are Ideal for Rural Electrification?
+Why Are Solar Street Lights Ideal for Rural Electrification?

 Comparative Advantages